 crypto.subtle.generateKey

-: Indicates that the key can be exported for later use.["encrypt", "decrypt"]
+: Allows the key to be exported if needed later.["encrypt", "decrypt"]

-Once you have a key, you can use it to sign a message.
+Once you have a key, you can securely encrypt sensitive information:

 async function encrypt(key, data) {